ademoverflow/python-template/README.md

 For workflows to work properly, you need to give some access to Actions:

 - In Settings / Actions / General -> Workflows permission, choose "Read and write permissions".

+### AWS Credentials

+As we need to have our AWS credentials stored on our machine for local development, GitHub runners also need this credentials file.
+You need to create a secret on GitHub, named `AWS_CREDENTIALS`.
+The content of this secret must be the complete credentials file, as you have on your machine.

+You should use a dedicated AWS user for the CI, to restrict its permissions in case of a leak.

 ## Template usage